 Stepping across the pavilion and into Confederation Centre Art Gallery, you find yourself in a completely new setting, surrounded by contemporary art exhibits and historical artifacts.
 The exhibits extend from the four upstairs galleries into the lower concourse of the complex, and the classic Brutalist-style architecture of the 1964 building protects the treasure trove of culture within, but a pleasant surprise in the partly underground hallways is the beautiful light-filled, marble-clad space called Memorial Hall, where the founding of Canada is officially commemorated in concert with a moving tribute to Canada’s Indigenous peoples in the form of an enormous dreamcatcher created by young people from across Canada during the country’s 150th anniversary year.

-It’s not possible to leave Confederation Centre without taking in some live theatre.
-The Charlottetown Festival is noted for its first-class Canadian musicals, most famously for Guinness-record setting Anne of Green Gables – The Musical™, in 2018 running alongside the blockbuster Jesus Christ Superstar in the 1,100-seat Homburg Theatre.
-In the more intimate, cabaret-style Mack theatre two brand-new shows will have their world premieres: Dutch Mason and Stories from the Red Dirt Road.
-With tickets in hand, fully inspired by visual art and historical anecdotes, it seems a perfect moment to settle at a table in Mavor’s courtyard – the finest outdoor dining in the city – with dinner and a drink before the show.
+It’s impossible to leave Confederation Centre without taking in some live theatre.
+The Charlottetown Festival is noted for its first-class Canadian musicals, most famously for Guinness-record setting Anne of Green Gables – The Musical™, in 2019 starring Stratford, Ontario’s Emma Rudy running alongside the epic rock opera Kronborg—The Hamlet Rock Musical in the 1,100-seat Homburg Theatre.
+In the more intimate, cabaret-style Mack theatre two East Coast shows charm with a healthy blend of story and song: Tara MacLean’s Atlantic Blue and Spinning Yarns: Tales & Tunes of a Homesick Newfoundlander.
+With tickets in hand, fully inspired by visual art and historical anecdotes, it seems a perfect moment to settle at a table in Mavor’s “secret garden” courtyard – the finest outdoor dining in the city – with dinner and a drink before the show.

 Inspire Canadians, through heritage and the arts, to celebrate the origins and evolution of Canada as a nation.